pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/QSPI/QSPI_PreInitConfig/readme.txt

 @par Example Description

+How to configure the QSPI IP in order to have access to external memory just after reset.

-This example describes how to execute a part of the code from the QSPI memory.
+This example describes how to execute a part of the code from a QSPI memory.
 To do this, a section is created where the function is stored.

 The QSPI is configured in memory-mapped mode before to call main() function and QSPI memory